ualibraries/ual-libapps/README.md

 0. Test your changes out in a sandbox environment in the "Custom JS/CSS" box of the application you want to style.

-1. Go to `src/css/` in this repository, click the edit icon, and add your CSS to the appropriate file.
-For styles that only affect the "Databases A-Z list", add the changes to `src/css/azlist.css`.
-For styles that should affect all LibGuides from the Main Library, add the changes to `src/css/libguides.css`.
-For styles that should affect LibAnswers, add the changes to `src/css/libguides.css`.
-For styles that should affect all three, add the changes to `src/css/styles.css`.
+1. Go to `src/css/` in this repository, click the edit icon, and add your CSS to the appropriate file:

+* For styles that should only affect the "Databases A-Z list", add the changes to `src/css/azlist.css`.
+* For styles that should affect all LibGuides from the Main Library, add the changes to `src/css/libguides.css`.
+* For styles that should affect LibAnswers, add the changes to `src/css/libguides.css`.
+* For styles that should affect all three, add the changes to `src/css/styles.css`.

 2. Wait approximately 30 seconds to a minute for the build and deployment to finish.
 You should be able to track the progress of this through the "Actions" tab on this Github repository.